-As of December 31, 2014, all executive officers including the CEO and the other NEOs have met their ownership guidelines.
-Furthermore, the Corporation has established a 10,000 share stock ownership guideline for each nonmanagement director and all have met their ownership guidelines with the exception of Mr. Cave, who joined the Board in October 2014 and is in process of attaining shares within the required period.
+As of December 31, 2017, all executive officers including the NEOs have met their ownership guidelines.
+Furthermore, the Corporation has established a stock ownership guideline for each nonmanagement director, equal to five times their annual fixed retainer amount, and all have met their ownership guidelines with the exception of Ms. Ross, who joined the Board in October 2017 and is in the process of attaining shares within the required period.